agwcolor/Feed-Reader-Tester/README.md

 3. That's it - Happy Reading!

 ## Background
 This project is mainly a learning resource for writing Jasmine tests.
 It uses the Google Feed Reader API to grab RSS feeds as a JSON object as well as the Handlebars templating library and jQuery.
-See the project overview here if you are interested in the testing goals: [a relative link](ProjectOverview.md)
+See the project overview here if you are interested in the testing goals: [Project Overview](ProjectOverview.md)

 ## Dependencies
 This app requires access to the following libraries and fonts from within the index.html file.